openmedlab/DeblurringMIM/README.md

-### Deblurring Masked Autoencoder is Better Recipe for Ultrasound Image Recognition
+### Deblurring Masked Image Modelling is Better Recipe for Ultrasound Image Analysis

 ### Introduction
-This is an official implementation of the paper Deblurring Masked Autoencoder is Better Recipe for Ultrasound Image Recognition.
+Our initial paper is presented in [Deblurring Masked Autoencoder is Better Recipe for Ultrasound Image Recognition]().

+Compared with the initial version which propose a novel deblurring MAE for ultrasound image recognition, this repository is an extension which has the following features:
 - We propose a novel deblurring MIM approach that incorporates deblurring into the proxy task during MIM pretraining.
-The deblurring MIM can be seamless integrated with MIM approaches ([MAE](https://openaccess.thecvf.com/content/CVPR2022/papers/He_Masked_Autoencoders_Are_Scalable_Vision_Learners_CVPR_2022_paper.pdf), [ConvMAE](https://arxiv.org/pdf/2205.03892.pdf))
+The deblurring MIM can be seamless integrated with MIM approaches (such as [MAE](https://openaccess.thecvf.com/content/CVPR2022/papers/He_Masked_Autoencoders_Are_Scalable_Vision_Learners_CVPR_2022_paper.pdf), [ConvMAE](https://arxiv.org/pdf/2205.03892.pdf)).
 - We utilize 280,000 thyroid images for the pretraining.
 - Support downstram classification and segmentation tasks.

-*This work is still working in progress, we will release our extended paper soon.*
+*Note that in the initial version we only integrated our deblurring with MAE and only support classification task.
+The corresponding extended paper was still working in progress and we will release it soon.*

 ### Method
 ![tenser](figure/main.drawio.png)